Pasta Fazool

 The traditional way to pronounce this ham and pasta soup recipe is pasta fagioli or pasta e fagioli.
 Pasta e fagioli translates to pasta and beans.
 It’s often called pasta fazool or pasta fasul in the New York and New Jersey Italian dialect, deriving from the Neopolitan name, pasta e fasul.

-For this recipe, yes.
-This soup is one of our favorite leftover ham recipes because it uses everything up.
-Cooking the ham bone in the broth, which for this recipe is water and just a touch of tomato sauce, is what gives the soup it’s delicious, home-cooked flavor.
+This soup is one of our favorite leftover ham recipes because it uses everything up!
+Cooking the ham bone in the broth is what gives the soup it’s delicious, home-cooked flavor.

-But if you really want to make this pasta fazool without cooking a whole ham, you can grab a few ham hocks from your grocery store or butcher and use those instead.
-When using ham hocks instead of the ham bone, you’ll have to buy a couple of ham steaks to cut up and use in the soup.
+If you really want to make this pasta fazool without cooking a whole ham, you can grab a few ham hocks from your grocery store or butcher and use those instead.
+However, when using ham hocks instead of the ham bone, you’ll have to buy a couple of ham steaks to cut up and use in the soup.
+Unless of course, you already have enough ham leftover.

 As this soup sits, the elbow macaroni will absorb a lot of the broth almost giving it a stew-like feel.
-We love that about this pasta fazool recipe, but as we said before, if you like to have more broth in your soup just add less macaroni to the pot.
+We love that about this pasta fazool recipe, it just gets better as it sits.

 Print